joedenk03/tt_multiplier_jjd90/docs/info.md

 ## How it works

-The project multiplies the 4-bit inputs A and B to produce an 8-bit output on S.
+The project multiplies the 4-bit inputs A and B to produce an 8-bit output on P.

 ## How to test